 To make an iced flat white at home, you’ll only need three main ingredients:

 It’s best to use 2% fat milk if you plan to make cold foam because this will create the most long-lasting foam.

 You can also use any other milk that you have at home, but the amount of foam may differ.
 I’ve listed a table of the number of calories for the most popular kinds of milk a bit further down.

 A flat white is excellent to be served on ice.
 The iced version of flat white gives you all the delicious and fluffy flavors from the hot version, but you can now enjoy it on those hot summer days!

-The great part about making an iced version of coffee is that you prepare the coffee in the same steps that you’d a hot version and add iced cubes to cool it down completely.
+The great part about making an iced version of this coffee is that you prepare it in the same steps as you’d a hot version and add iced cubes to cool it down completely.

 Does an iced flat white taste good?

 Iced flat white tastes amazing.
 You get the most delicate and delicious milk foam combined with two shots of robust ristretto, served on ice.